my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

 i make breakfast i listen ,
-if i exercise during the day i listening , if  I'm in the car listen. so you've got all this time to listen all right.
+if i exercise during the day i listening , if  i'm in the car i listen. so you've got all this time to listen ,all right.

 so then people say well, when you are listening do you always focus ?

-all right it is impossible to 100 focus while listening .
+all right, it is impossible to 100 focus while listening .

 you have to like so mach in language learning.